Sairaj182/StudyStreak-OOPs/README.md

 # StudyStreak-OOPs
-StudyStreak is minor project of OOPs Semester 3 of NIT Patna
+StudyStreak is minor project of OOPs Semester 3 of NIT Patna students

 # Professor:
 This Minor Project is done under the guidance of Dr. Krishan Kumar Sethi (National Institute of Technology Patna)